RareSkills/blog/compound-finance-liquidation/compound-finance-liquidation.md

 ![isLiquidatable formula](https://static.wixstatic.com/media/935a00_b3a8256e666c453cbb62e180ec8cd0d4~mv2.png/v1/fill/w_666,h_60,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b3a8256e666c453cbb62e180ec8cd0d4~mv2.png)

-This means a borrower might have one asset below the liquidation threshold, but if other collateral assets balance it out the deficit, then the user is not liquidateable.
+This means a borrower might have one asset below the liquidation threshold, but if other collateral assets balance it out the deficit, then the user is not liquidatable.

 The full value of the collateral does not “count” towards the user’s collateral balance — it is reduced by the liquidation factor.